 .
 It features 40 recipes that are “part of all our memories,” with delightful facts, tips and tricks.
 Each author provides a personal version of each choice, then the authors comment upon each other’s recipe.
 You will find it on sale in the patisserie.

 Le Meilleur des Desserts (The Best Desserts)

-Editor’s note: Have you tried our new walking tours, available as an app for your iPhone and as pdfs?
+Have you tried our new walking trips, available as an app for your iPhone and as pdfs?
 Audrey Hepburn in Paris and Shopping with Jackie in Paris are terrifically fun ways to discover the center of the city and the 16th Arrondissement.